-Yes, Cambodia has adopted laws and regulations in relation to a sanctions regime, notably the Law on Anti Money Laundering and Combatting Terrorist Financing dated 24 June 2007 (the “AML Law”), the Law on the Amendment of the AML Law dated 3 June 2013 (the “Amended AML Law”), and other relevant Sub-Decrees, Prakas and Guidelines related to Anti Money Laundering and Combatting terrorist financing in order to implement UNSC Resolutions and recommendations of other international organizations.
+Yes, Cambodia has adopted laws and regulations in relation to a sanctions regime, notably the Law on Anti Money Laundering and Combating Terrorist Financing dated 24 June 2007 (the “AML Law”), the Law on the Amendment of the AML Law dated 3 June 2013 (the “Amended AML Law”), and other relevant Sub-Decrees, Prakas and Guidelines related to Anti Money Laundering and Combating terrorist financing in order to implement UNSC Resolutions and recommendations of other international organizations.

 Does Cambodia implement UN sanctions?

 Terrorists or organizations listed under UNSC Resolution 1267 are subject to immediate court orders for the freezing of their funds and property, pursuant to Article 4 of the Sub-decree on Freezing of Property of Designated Terrorists and Organisations (2014) (“the 2014 Sub-decree”).